scorevictim/Kaggle_House-Prices---Advanced-Regression-Techniques/README.md

 This work is for my final project of MSIS2631 - Machine Learning.

-In this project, I used several different regressors such as ElasticNet, Light Gradient Boost, Random Forest... to predict the house price.
+In this project, I used several different regressors such as `ElasticNet`, `Light Gradient Boost`, and `Random Forest`... to predict the house price.

+For the hyperparameters tuning, I used `optuna`, a good automatic hyperparameter optimization software framework.

 ### Competition Overview